-Fiscal year 2019-2020 accomplishments included continued progress toward recovery from damages caused by Hurricane Michael.
-Additionally, the District implemented spring restoration, stormwater retrofit, and water supply development projects; continued hydrologic and water quality monitoring; continued development of minimum flow and minimum water level technical assessments; adopted its first minimum flow; provided floodplain risk mapping assistance for northwest Florida communities; and continued management of District lands and recreation sites.
+Fiscal year 2020-2021 accomplishments prioritized water quality projects with the continuation and implementation of restoration and protection projects for Wakulla and Jackson Blue springs and springs associated with the St. Marks River Rise, Chipola River, Econfina Creek, and Holmes Creek.
+Additional water quality projects continued, which provided improvements to Apalachicola Bay and St. George Sound.
+The District also prioritized support for alternative water supply and water resource development projects including funding to expand reuse of reclaimed water in Regions II and III, hydrogeologic investigations in Gulf County, and continued technical assistance for water use efficiency in Jackson County.
+Additionally, the District implemented continued hydrologic and water quality monitoring; continued development of minimum flow and minimum water level technical assessments for Jackson Blue Spring, spring groups associated with Econfina Creek, and the Region II Coastal Floridan aquifer; completed minimum flows established for the Wakulla and Sally Ward Spring System; provided floodplain risk mapping assistance for northwest Florida communities; continued management of District lands and recreation sites; and continued progress toward recovery from hurricane related damages.
 All of these activities were conducted while ensuring staff and public safety in the face of the COVID-19 pandemic.
 Strategic priorities approved by the District's Governing Board, as noted in the Strategic Water Management Plan (Chapter 1), provide guidance and a framework for implementing all District programs and activities.